 1) Don’t rub your eyes.

 This is probably the most important suggestion.
-Remember that KC is a problem of corneal mechanics and strength.
+Remember that keratoconus is a problem of corneal mechanics and strength.
 The cornea gets its strength from the linkages of the collagen pancakes to one another.

 Eye rubbing may exacerbate the slipping of the collagen pancakes of the cornea and possibly cause further destabilization of the corneal structure.
 It can also irritate the eyes, causing inflammation that is not good for the keratoconic cornea.